INVESTOR TERMS AND CONDITIONS

 “Posting” means a listing for a Company on the Site.

-“Pre-Closing Account” means the account of the Escrow Agent open at the Spanish bank Banco de Sabadell, S.A., which will receive all the money transferred by the Investors for any ongoing Fund Raising within the Site, with due identification and tracking of the funds that correspond to each Investor and each Fund Raising.
+“Pre-Closing Account” means the account of the Escrow Agent open at the UK bank NATIONAL WESTMINSTER BANK PLC, which will receive all the money transferred by the Investors for any ongoing Fund Raising within the Site, with due identification and tracking of the funds that correspond to each Investor and each Fund Raising.
+Upon execution of the Commitment by the Investor, the funds shall be transferred to the Pre-Closing Account to be held in escrow by the Escrow Agent until completion.
+In the event that the Completion Conditions are duly fulfilled, the funds shall be released to the Company as payment of the Investor’s investment.

 “Relevant Person” means each Lead Investor, the Custodian, CC and any and all of CC and the Custodian’s directors, employees, consultants, agents or advisers.